 How we measure AI answer-engine visibility.

 The full methodology page is in draft.
 Today's free check runs four static scanners — the AI-crawler robots.txt audit (14 user-agents, explicit/fall-through distinction), the llms.txt validator (with honest framing about who actually respects it), the schema.org JSON-LD extractor (with FAQPage flagged as the highest-leverage gap per Relixir 2025), and the HTTP-header inspector.
-Live engine probes across ChatGPT, Claude, Gemini, and Perplexity arrive in Stage 2.
+Live engine probes across ChatGPT, Claude, Gemini, and Perplexity are out of scope for this free utility.

 When the Audit tier ships, this page expands to cover the full measurement design: stratified prompt sets across four intent clusters, N=10 sampling per cell pooled to intent-cluster × model × region, bootstrap confidence intervals with 2,000 resamples, model snapshotting via nightly control prompts plus vendor-changelog scraping, and the URL-hallucination exclusion policy.
 Every academic reference will live here too: